mjdanielson/Cholera-Map/Tutorial.md

 * [Add data](https://www.mapbox.com/help/uploads/) to a style
 * [Manage and edit layers](https://www.mapbox.com/studio-manual/reference/styles/#style-editor) in your style
 * Create a web map
-* Adding basic interactivity to your map
+* Add basic interactivity to your map

 ## Software requirements